Links on Android Authority may earn us a commission. Learn more.

 You may like: Sony WH-1000XM4 vs Bose Noise Cancelling Headphones 700

-Other than that one update, these new cans are essentially indistinguishable from the first generation.
+Other than that one change, these cans are essentially indistinguishable from the first generation.
 They sport the same sleek design with blank sides and a monochrome finish.
 While Bose’s Noise Cancelling Headphones 700 are sleek in their own right, I see the Surface Headphones 2 as my preferred pair of the future.

 Are the Surface Headphones 2 comfortable?

-Stylish looks aren’t the only draw of Microsoft’s new headphones though.
+Stylish looks aren’t the only draw of Microsoft’s headphones though.
 These cans are seriously comfortable.
 I wore them all day without feeling like my ears needed a break.
 Unfortunately, they don’t exactly breathe well.
 We reviewed our pair in the middle of summer, but I’d happily suffer some sweat for the rest of the experience.
 There might be more comfortable pairs out there, but these are my favorite because of how they minimize ear fatigue.